 - 64 slice GE VCT PET-CT at the Hillman Cancer Center

-- 64 slice GE VCT PET-CT at Children's Hospital of Pittsburgh of UPMC
+- 64 slice GE VCT PET-CT at UPMC Children's Hospital of Pittsburgh

 - Siemens 3T PET-MR (mMR Biograph) at UPMC Presbyterian Hospital